310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori idle %}
-Huh, is that so… And here I thought you were working yourself to the bone ‘cause you wanted that “mask” so badly.
+Huh, I see… And here I thought you were working yourself to the bone ‘cause you wanted that “mask” so badly.
 {% endbubble %}

 {% bubble Chiaki srsthinking %}